Second Test, 1948 Ashes series

-The Second Test of the 1948 Ashes series was one of five Tests in the Ashes cricket series between Australia and England.
+The Second Test of the 1948 Ashes series was one of five Tests in The Ashes cricket series between Australia and England.
 The match was played at Lord's in London from 24 to 29 June, with a rest day on 27 June 1948.
 Australia won the match by 409 runs to take a 2–0 lead, meaning that England would need to win the remaining three matches to regain The Ashes.

-Australian captain Don Bradman won the toss and elected to bat.
+Australian captain Don Bradman won the toss and chose to bat.
 The tourists had won the First Test convincingly, and decided to field the same team, while England made three changes, mainly to adopt a more attacking bowling strategy.
 Australia started strongly, led by opener Arthur Morris, who scored 105 and took the score to 166/2 mid-way through the first day.
-However, the later batsmen struggled after his departure and fell to 258/7 by the end of the first day, handing the home team the advantage.
-However, a lower-order counterattack on the second morning saw Australia reach 350, wicket-keeper Don Tallon scoring 53.
+The later batsmen struggled after his departure and fell to 258/7 by the end of the first day, handing the home team the advantage.
+A lower-order counterattack on the second morning saw Australia reach 350, wicket-keeper Don Tallon scoring 53.
 For England, the seamer Alec Bedser was the most successful bowler, taking 4/100.
 Australian paceman Ray Lindwall then cut through the English top-order, reducing them to 46/4.
 After a recovery an 87-run partnership between Denis Compton—who top-scored with 53—and captain Norman Yardley, both fell within one run of each other and England looked set to be dismissed short of the follow on mark when they were at 145/7.
 However, the lower order resisted stoutly and they ended at 215 early on the third morning; Lindwall took 5/70.
 Australia then set about extending their first innings lead, and opener Sid Barnes led the way, scoring 141.
 He put on an opening partnership of 122 with Morris (62), and added 174 with Bradman (89).
 Australia closed the third day at 343/4 after a productive day of batting, giving them a lead of 478 despite losing three quick wickets late in the afternoon.